valencik/mastersAPSC/documents/thesis/thesis.md

 A key is a unique string that maps to a value.
 A value can be a string, a number, an array, or another object.
 Similarly, arrays can contain strings, numbers, objects or additional arrays.
-Snippet \ref{#blk:rawNSRJSON} shows an example JSON object and the final representation of an NSR entry.
+Snippet \ref{blk:rawNSRJSON} shows an example JSON object and the final representation of an NSR entry.

-[^json-document]: These objects are reffered to as documents once stored in the database.
+[^json-document]: These objects are referred to as documents once stored in the database.
 See [The Database - MongoDB](#the-database-mongodb).

 %- NSR EXCHANGE format discussion
 The NSR has 9 possible types of fields which are shown in Table @tbl:NSRidentifiers.